We’re committed to respecting and protecting your personal information

 1.1 Accountability for BC Children’s Hospital Foundation’s compliance with privacy legislation rests with the Director, Research & Prospect Management, who has been designated as the Foundation’s Privacy Officer.

 1.2 We are responsible for personal information in our possession, including information that has been transferred to a third party for processing.
-In cases where such transfers take place we ensure that the third party has comparable privacy safeguards in place.
+In cases where such transfers take place, we ensure that the third party has comparable privacy safeguards in place.
+The Foundation will maintain procedures to receive and respond to complaints or inquiries about its policies and practices relating to the handling of personal information.
+The complaint procedures will be easily accessible and simple to use.

 The purposes for which personal information is collected shall be identified by BC Children’s Hospital when or before the information is collected.

-- To comply with CCRA requirements for gift processing
+- To comply with Canada Revenue Agency requirements for gift processing

 - To thank and publicly recognize donors